Skip to content ↓

 The details of what applicants are asked to do can be found below, to help you prepare in advance of your presentation and interview.

-Presentations and interviews are held in February and March, and decision letters are sent out in April.
+Presentations and interviews are held in February and March, and decision emails are sent out shortly afterward.